anushaporeddy030697/student_internship_management/README.md

 02/07/23-- As mentor told to make changes on search bar, So Worked on search bar to add a dropdown with few filter components in student page.
 Depending on the particular filter components in the dropdown companies can be sorted.

+02/09/23-- Added filter components in dropdown of search bar to filter based on that particular item like company name or salary or experience or job description

 </a></p>

 ** Manikanta Arumilli **